How-to Guide for Android

 Tap on options in the navigation bar and tap on import in the menu.
-Once you have selected the image, we take the original timestamp and add it to your timeline.
+Select an image and add it to your timeline.
+The app takes the original image timestamp and places meal accordingly on your timeline.
 To change the timestamp, simply tap on it during the import or later by visiting the meal detail.

 Pro tip: Would you like to have Import as your default option in the navigation bar?
 Simply tap on the menu icon in the options view to choose which option you want to see on the other side of the camera button.